thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

 ## Work Plan

-Step 1: Replace `index-cache.json` with `index-header`:
+Replace `index-cache.json` with `index-header`:
   * Implement building `index-header` file from pieces of TSDB index.
   * Allow Store Gateway to build it instead of `index-cache.json` to disk.
   * Allow Store Gateway to use `index-header` instead of `index-cache.json` for queries.
   * Load those files using mmap
   * Remove building `index-cache.json` in compactor.
-Step 2: Load on demand in query time:
-  * Allow Store Gateway to load `index-header` on demand from disk in query time.
-  * Add background job to unmmap/unload `index-header` for blocks that are unused (LRU).

 ## Future Work

+* Load on demand at query time:

+We can maintain a pool with limited number of `index-header` files loaded at the time in Store Gateway.
+With an LRU logic we should be able to deduce which of blocks should be unloaded and left on the disk.

+This proposes following algorithm:

+* blocks newer then X (e.g 2w) being always loaded
+* blocks older than X will be loaded on demand on query time and kept cached until evicted.
+* background eviction process unloads blocks without pending reads to the amount of Y (e.g 100 blocks) in LRU fashion.

+Both X and Y being configurable.
+From UX perspective it would be nice to set configurable memory limit for loaded blocks.

-* Build on demand in query time:
+* Build on demand at query time:
-  * Allow Store Gateway to build `index-header` on demand from bucket in query time.
+  * Allow Store Gateway to build `index-header` on demand from bucket at query time.
   * Do not build `index-header` on startup at all, just lazy background job if needed.

 [index-cache-code]: https://github.com/thanos-io/thanos/blob/bd9aa1b4be3bb5d841cb7271c29d02ebb5eb5168/pkg/block/index.go#L40